Epi-Info/Epi-Info-Python-Package/README.md

 ```
 rslts.showHTML()
 ```
-Formats rslts.show() as HTML for future use within Epi Info Classic Analysis.<br>
+Formats rslts.show() as HTML for the Output pane within Epi Info Classic Analysis.<br>
 #### LogBinomialRegression
 Contains functions for Log-Binomial Regression analysis to provide adjusted risk ratios when the independent variable is binary.<br>
 ```